pizcadesaber/vscode-livewire-jump/readme.md

 If your project uses a custom folder structure, update the extension settings to match your paths.

 ## Known Issues

-- **Autocomplete issues**: Autocompletion doesn’t update dynamically when new classes are added to `app/Livewire`.
-Restarting the extension (or VS Code) is required for changes to take effect.

 If you encounter any bugs or unexpected behavior, feel free to report them in the repository.